ExchangeUnion/docs/Market Maker Guide.md

 ## Your First Trade

-On Simnet simply wait for about 15 minutes and you should see channels with balance (check with `getinfo` / `getbalance`).
-On Testnet/Mainnet, start by deposit some coins:
+On Simnet simply wait for about 15 minutes and you should see channels with balance (check with `getbalance`).
+On Testnet/Mainnet, start by depositing some funds into your xud node:

 ```bash
 deposit btc #Send BTC to this address